-The spat between the UK hero diver Vern Unsworth and billionaire entrepreneur Elon Musk is heading to court as Mr. Unsworth has served proceedings on Mr Musk in Los Angeles with a further action pending in the United Kingdom and a third country.
+The spat between the UK hero diver Vern Unsworth and billionaire entrepreneur Elon Musk is heading to court as Mr Unsworth has served proceedings on Mr Musk in Los Angeles with a further action pending in the United Kingdom and a third country.
 The unfortunate series of events also raises questions about the perception of foreigners living in Thailand by western society and media as well as being a distraction from the inspiring story of the rescue of the Thai boys at Tham Luang cave.

-Lawyers for Vern Unsworth, one of the heros and key players in the rescue of the Thai Boars Soccer Team in Thailand last July have served proceedings on Elon Musk over alleged libels and claims made about the UK man on social media including an infamous slur branding Mr. Musk as a paedophile.
-The initial proceedings, served in Los Angeles, sue Mr. Musk, one of the world’s wealthiest men and highly successful high tech entrepreneur, for $75,000 in damages and call on the court to restrain Mr Musk from future pronouncements of this sort.
+Lawyers for Vern Unsworth, one of the heroes and key players in the rescue of the Thai Boars Soccer Team in Thailand last July have served proceedings on Elon Musk over alleged libels and claims made about the UK man on social media including an infamous slur branding Mr Musk as a paedophile.
+The initial proceedings, served in Los Angeles, sue Mr Musk, one of the world’s wealthiest men and highly successful high tech entrepreneur, for $75,000 in damages and call on the court to restrain Mr Musk from future pronouncements of this sort.
 It is also understood that proceedings are being prepared in two other countries including the UK.

-Musk went to Thailand and tested a mini silver bullet mini sub to assist the rescue
+Musk went to Thailand and tested a mini silver bullet mini-sub to assist the rescue

-The tech hero, who is the leader of electric company Tesla and the Space X company, had offered his services to rescue effort when it had faced serious challenges in providing the victims with food and other essentials as well as bringing them out in July 2018.
+The tech hero, who is the leader of electric car company Tesla and the Space X company, had offered his services to rescue effort when it had faced serious challenges in providing the victims with food and other essentials as well as bringing them out in July 2018.
 Elon Musk offered to help by sending a mini-submarine that, he said, could travel through the flooded chambers and transport rescuers and supplies.
 At the height of the rescue, media reports referred to Musk’s submarine as one option which was being considered.
 The Space X and Tesla leader was reported to have had engineers build a special submarine craft designed to float through the cave chambers.
-Indeed pictures emerged on social media showing divers testing a silver bullet shaped mini submarine at a swimming pool.
+Indeed pictures emerged on social media showing divers testing a silver bullet-shaped mini-submarine at a swimming pool.

 Vern Unsworth on CNN demolished Elon Musk’s rescue effort as a ‘PR Stunt’

 But on July 15th, in the aftermath of the successful rescue of the Thai boys, Vern Unworth was interviewed by CNN, the world TV news channel.
-Vern Unsworth had by this time been acknowledged as one of the UK divers critical to rescue.
+Vern Unsworth had by this time been acknowledged as one of the UK divers critical to the rescue.

 The reporter mentioned that they had discussed the matter before and then asked Mr Unsworth for his thoughts of Elon Musk’s rescue initiative.
-The UK man initially looked away and moved his eyes but them smiled at the camera and pronounced: ‘He can stick his submarine where it hurts.’
+The UK man initially looked away and moved his eyes but then smiled at the camera and pronounced: ‘He can stick his submarine where it hurts.’
 He smiled again after he said that and appeared to relish the moment inspired by the comment.
-It did appear that there was either some animus or disdain towards Mr. Musk and his mission from Mr. Unsworth’s demeanour during the interview.
-Mr. Unsworth, in the interview, then went on to explain his position: ‘It just had absolutely no chance of working.
+It did appear that there was either some animus or disdain towards Mr Musk and his mission from Mr Unsworth’s demeanour during the interview.
+Mr Unsworth, in the interview, then went on to explain his position: ‘It just had absolutely no chance of working.
 He had no conception of what the cave passage was like.
 The submarine I believe was five foot six long, rigid so it wouldn’t have gone round corners or around any obstacles.
 It wouldn’t have made the first fifty metres into the cave from the dive start point.
 Just a PR stunt.’ he concluded The rescue hero certainly spared no punches in his damning and scathing assessment of Musk’s bid to provide assistance.

 Unsworth indicated that Musk was asked to leave the immediate site of the rescue

-Mr. Unsworth also suggested that the Tesla chairman and CEO was asked to leave very quickly when he visited the site where the rescue was taking place.
+Mr Unsworth also suggested that the Tesla chairman and CEO was asked to leave very quickly when he visited the site where the rescue was taking place.
 In the end, it was the rescuers and divers that got the football team out.